Kaz95/MAME_States/README.md

 ## Things to know
 Only targeting Windows for now.

+Color palette is based on Windows Theme.

 MAMEStates relies on MAME ini settings in most cases.
 For example, attempting to run a rom from a given MAME directory relies on the .ini file in the directory to know where to look for roms.
 The same goes for input files.

 ## Future

 My current plans are to focus on cleaning up the codebase and building out the testing suite for a while.
-I will fix bugs as I find them, but won't be adding new features for some time.
-I'm a hobbyist and this is the first project I have released for others to use.
+I will fix bugs as I find them,  and add QoL updates, but won't be adding new features for some time.
+I'm a hobbyist and this is the first project
+I have released for others to use.
 It's been a really fun project so far, and I've learned a ton.
 I have quite a few ideas for more features I'd like to add, so stay on the lookout for updates.